On this page

 | parking_id | string | The unique ID of the parking in Autopay |

-| reference | string | Your unique identifier for the parking.
+| reference | string | External payment provider's unique identifier for the parking.
 Commonly a primary key is used. |

 Example request body